Psychotrope37/bigphish/README.md

 # NOTICE:
 This issue has been resolved by Apple in MacOS Sierra by enabling tty_tickets by default.

-NOTE: All other MacOS operation system (El Capitan, Sierra, Mavericks etc...) still remain vulnerable to this exploit.
+NOTE: All other MacOS operation system (El Capitan, Yosemite, Mavericks etc...) still remain vulnerable to this exploit.

 Effectively 99.9% of the install base for older Mac operatimng systems still receiving secuirty updates do not offer this secuirty measure by default.
 For those wanting not wanting to upgrade to Sierra, set tty_tickets to ON for sudo. (http://blog.rongarret.info/2015/08/psa-beware-of-sudo-on-os-x.html)  I am exploring other vectors to see if a form of this issue persists, but I doubt anything will come of this outside of finding a critical error allowing talking as another tty.